Maggie Gallagher: Career

 Early in her career, Gallagher wrote for National Review.
 She later worked at the City Journal, a public policy magazine and website.
 In 1995, she began writing a nationally syndicated column.
 Gallagher joined the Institute for American Values (IAV) in 1996.
 She later left IAV and founded the Institute for Marriage and Public Policy, a conservative think tank whose slogan is "strengthening marriage for a new generation."
 As of May 2011, Gallagher was president of the Institute for Marriage and Public Policy.
 Gallagher also co-founded the National Organization for Marriage (NOM).
 She was President of NOM from its founding until 2010, and she remained on the organization's board until August 2011.
 In 2013, the Huffington Post described Gallagher as a "leading gay marriage opponent".

 In 2011, Gallagher founded the Culture War Victory Fund and served as the fund's director.

 On January 2, 2013, she announced the retirement of her syndicated column, then distributed by Universal Uclick.

 Gallagher later worked for the American Principles Project.
 In 2017, she was hired at the Benedict XVI Institute for Sacred Music and Divine Worship.
 She has authored several books.

 Views

 Gallagher is a Roman Catholic and a social conservative.
 She is a signatory of the Manhattan Declaration, a November 2009 ecumenical statement calling on Orthodox, Catholic, and Evangelical Christians not to comply with rules and laws permitting abortion, same-sex marriage and other matters against their religious consciences.

 Views on abortion

-Gallagher opposes abortion and believes that Roe v.
-Wade should be overturned.
+Gallagher opposes abortion and supported overturning Roe v.
+Wade.
 She believes that most people who support legal abortion do so reluctantly because they think it is a necessary evil.
 Roe v.
 Wade was overturned in 2022.